 Detractors are the most valuable group of your customers.

-Yes, you heard right: if you only pay attention to them, these users may become the largest contributor to your product development.
+Yes, you heard right: if you only pay attention to them, these users may become the largest contributors to your product development.
 By clarifying the factors that pulled some clients away from your SaaS, you get a priceless opportunity to discover — and then fix them.
 Forewarned is forearmed.

 The rate of such unsatisfied users is called customer churn.
 A certain percentage of dismissals is normal and inevitable for any company.
-While opinions vary, for an average-sized SaaS it is considered normal to lose about 5-7% of customers annually.
+While opinions vary, for an average-sized SaaS, it is considered normal to lose about 5-7% of customers annually.

 Good-bye is not always farewell

-However, quite a great number of drop-out cases happen because the company was not sensitive and responsive enough to a user’s needs and challenges.
+However, quite a great number of drop-out cases happened because the company was not sensitive and responsive enough to a user’s needs and challenges.
 Potential factors leading to this — reversible and thus manageable — type of customer churn may include:

 By detecting and engaging with these issues in time, you can not only reduce the churn rate but even reactivate users that already came off.

-The SaaS industry knows many cases when relevant measures on product improvement brought clients back and even saved the company from decay.
+The SaaS industry knows many cases when relevant measures of product improvement brought clients back and even saved the company from decay.
 A great one is represented by the CRM platform of a large stationery retailer Paper Source.
-Along with many other firms, it was close to shutdown after the outbreak of COVID-19 pandemics.
+Along with many other firms, it was close to shutdown after the outbreak of the COVID-19 pandemic.
 Due to a series of effective design solutions increasing online visibility and simplifying customers’ migration from in-store to an online format, the company reached an amazing 126% increase in reactivation rate.